Former ‘RHOC’ Stars Criticized For Expensive Virtual Happy Hour

 Direct Relief is a humanitarian organization whose mission is “to improve the health and lives of people affected by poverty or emergencies – without regard to politics, religion, or ability to pay.” according to its website.
 The organization is currently sending supplies, aid, and providing data for the COVID-19 pandemic.

-Gunvalson, an original cast member of the show, along with Judge, who joined in Season Three, announced in January that they would be exiting the show that is currently filming.
-Both have been in the news recently for various comments they have made about the pandemic.
+Both Vicki, who is an original cast member, and Tamra, who joined in Season 3, have been in the news recently for various comments they have made about the coronavirus pandemic since they each announced in January that they would be exiting the show.

-Gunvalson came under fire in April when she asked California Governor Gavin Newsom to open up beauty parlors, nail salons, restaurants, and small businesses so that people can return to work, Page Six reported.
-Gunvalson received lots of disagreement from her followers, including salon owners, nail technicians, and food service workers.
+Vicki came under fire in April when she asked California Gov. Gavin Newsom to open up beauty parlors, nail salons, restaurants, and small businesses so that people can return to work, Page Six reported.
+She received a lot of disagreement from her followers, including salon owners, nail technicians, and food service workers.

-Judge recently slammed her former co-stars for filming during the pandemic.
-The current cast was seen recording far apart with masks on at first but later failed to follow social distancing measures when they posted pictures of them hugging.
+Tamra, on the other hand, recently slammed her former co-stars for filming during the pandemic.
+The current cast was seen recording far apart with masks on at first but later failed to follow social distancing measures seen when they posted pictures of themselves hugging one another.

 “It just wasn’t the smartest move on their part to post that publicly.
-To do it, period!”
-Judge went on to say.
+To do it, period!” she said.

 Season 15 of The Real Housewives of Orange County is back filming after a production delay.
 Cast members are shooting scenes with cell phones and equipment provided by Bravo.